A quick search of the internet reveals a plethora of books for programmers. No one has time to read even a minuscule fraction of the available books.

 The books we’re recommending will help increase your technical skills and make you proficient in the language of your choice.
 And some of them even provide a little light relief on the way.
 Humor can be a great aid to learning.

 Many of the books we recommend offer a solid foundation in learning the relevant programming language.
 Some are very specialist, some offer a quick overview.
-There are books targeted at people who have zero programming experience, as well as programmers who have learned one or two languages but are looking to widen their skills.
+There are books targeted at people who have no programming experience, as well as programmers who have learned one or two languages but are looking to broaden their skills.
 Other books are targeted at an intermediate and/or expert level.
 All are worth reading.

 Some of the books are available to purchase in printed form.
 Showing your support in this way can be a great motivation for the authors to carry on releasing free books.

-The series is expanding although it’s pretty comprehensive already.
+The series is expanding although it’s comprehensive already.
 And we’re adding new languages, so remember to bookmark this page.

 Free Programming Books | |